cd-c89/rs/src/E2_final.md

 For the sakes of this demonstration, after creating a binary - which in my case was named `scm` - I added it to "path" variable `PATH` which allows using it directly from terminal.

-For example, say beginning in my home directory I made a a new crate named `scmrs` then used `cargo build release` to create the binary.
+For example, say beginning in my home directory I made a a new crate named `scm` then used `cargo build release` to create the binary.

 ```{.sh}
 export PATH=~/scm/target/release/:$PATH